natenka/pyneng-book-en/docs/source/book/09_functions/1_create_func.rst

 In real life, function will almost always return some value.
 However, it is possible to use print() to add some messages.

-Another important aspect of the **return** operator is that after **return** the function closes, meaning that the expressions that follow **return** are not executed.
+Another important aspect of **return** operator is that after **return** the function closes, meaning that the expressions that follow **return** are not executed.

-For example, in the function below the line «Configuration is ready» will not be displayed because it stands after **return**:
+For example, in function below the line «Configuration is ready» will not be displayed because it stands after **return**:

 .. code:: python